 Trust department income and fees: A contract for fiduciary and/or investment administration services on personal trust accounts and corporate trust services.
 Personal trust fee income is determined as a percentage of assets under management and is recognized over the period the underlying trust is serviced.
-Corporate trust fee income is recognized over the period the Company provides service to the entity.
+Corporate trust fee income is recognized over the period the period the entity.